ChelloX/BuegelTest/WoPeD-Installer/build-tools/Readme.txt

 Java 1.4 or higher on your machine.
 Otherwise download it from http://java.sun.com.

-WoPeD is known to run on Microsoft Windows platforms (2000, ME, XP) and on many Linux systems.
+WoPeD is known to run on Microsoft Windows platforms (2000, ME, XP), on MacOS X and on many Linux systems.
 Any reports of successfully having installed WoPeD on any other systems are very much appreciated, as well as negative experiences.

 Download and Run
 ----------------

 Download the latest version via the WoPeD website www.woped.org.
 For Microsoft Windows, download the file WoPeD-install-X.Y.Z.zip (where X.Y.Z stands for the current WoPeD version), unpack it with an archiving tool (e. g.
 Winzip) and run the contained executable